 - Trial new software as required

 - Make sure that digital leaders have enough training and accounts with a suitable level of responsibility to manage the tasks above

-- Be available to meet with digital leaders every Wednesday lunchtime between 12 and 12:30
+- Be available to meet with digital leaders Wednesday lunchtimes between 12 and 12:30

 - Provide you with software to trial so that you can use it as part of the ICT club